thosgood/this-weeks-finds/markdown/51-100/week061.md

 interesting representation of dimension 2j+1 is called the "spin-j" representation by physicists.
-All representations of SO(3) can be built up from these representations, and none of these representations can be broken down into smaller ones - one says they are irreducible.
+All representations of SO(3) can be built up from these representations, and none of these representations can be broken down into smaller ones --- one says they are irreducible.

 But the double cover of SO(3), namely SU(2), has more representations!
-Using the two-to-one homomorphism F: SU(2) → SO(3) we can convert any representation of SO(3) into one of SU(2), but not vice versa.
-For example, since SU(2) consists of 2x2 complex matrices, it has a representation on C\^2, given by the obvious matrix multiplication.
+Using the two-to-one homomorphism F\colon SU(2) \to SO(3) we can convert any representation of SO(3) into one of SU(2), but not vice versa.
+For example, since SU(2) consists of $2\times2$ complex matrices, it has a representation on C\^2, given by the obvious matrix multiplication.
 This is called the "spinor" or "spin-1/2" representation of SU(2).
 It doesn't come from a representation of SO(3).